ekumenlabs/AndroidStreamingClient/README.md

 ###Disclamer

-So far, **Android Streaming Client** was tested with video streamed from [libstreaming library](https://github.com/fyhertz/libstreaming)  running in a separate Android device.
-It uses a custom <br>
+So far, **Android Streaming Client** was tested with video streamed from <br>
-version of libstreaming which is composed of the original libstreaming library <br>
+[libstreaming library](https://github.com/fyhertz/libstreaming) running in a <br> separate Android device.
+It uses a custom version of libstreaming which is <br>
-plus a couple changes that fix particular issues encountered while working on <br>
+composed of the original libstreaming library plus a couple changes that fix <br>
-the **Android Streaming Client** library.<br>
+particular issues encountered while working on the **Android Streaming Client** <br>
+library.<br>

 ##Content of the project